 Find an Approved Solicitor on the Bluestone Mortgages Conveyancing Panel

-My financial adviser has asked me for my solicitor’s panel reference for the Bluestone Mortgages conveyancing panel.
-Can you suggest how I obtain this.
-I have called my local Bluestone Mortgages office but they don't know it.
+My IFA has has requested my solicitor’s panel reference for the Bluestone Mortgages conveyancing panel.
+What is the best way to find this out.
+I have tried my local Bluestone Mortgages branch but they have not responded to me.

-You are best placed to get this information from your conveyancing lawyer.
+the sensible thing to do is ask for this information from your solicitor.
 A law firm is likely to keep a file or database of lender panel information which would include, if applicable their conveyancing panel details for Bluestone Mortgages.

 Expecting to move into my new home next Tuesday.
 My conveyancing lawyer has asked me to provide him with a copy of the building insurance for the house as he says that he has to check this in has capacity as lawyer for Bluestone Mortgages.
 What does the insurance need to cover?

 All property lawyers on the Bluestone Mortgages conveyancing panel would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
 There are some other issues such as the level of excess that are set out in Bluestone Mortgages’s Part 2 requirements of the CML Handbook (last updated on Bluestone Mortgages).
 Being on the Bluestone Mortgages conveyancing panel your lawyer is expect to follow these instructions.